nikitabobko/AeroSpace/dev-docs/development.md

     -   If you use Homebrew OpenJDK, make sure `/opt/homebrew/opt/openjdk/bin` is on `PATH` before running `generate.sh`.
 5. If you want to build man pages, install Ruby >= 3.0 and < 5.0.
     -   `brew install ruby`
-    -   Install asciidoctor using Ruby `bundler`. `cd AeroSpace && bundler install`
+    -   Install asciidoctor using Ruby `bundler`. `cd FlightDeck && bundler install`
 6. Install optional `xcbeautify` to make Xcode build logs readable. `brew install xcbeautify`

 ## 2. Create codesign certificate

-If you want to run AeroSpace as App Bundle (AeroSpace.app) you need to create self-signed certificate that will be used to codesign AeroSpace.
+If you want to run FlightDeck as an app bundle, you need to create a self-signed certificate that will be used to codesign FlightDeck.
 Release artifact is built as App Bundle.
-If you only plan to build the debug version of AeroSpace, you can run it from the terminal and custom certificate is not required.
+If you only plan to build the debug version of FlightDeck, you can run it from the terminal and a custom certificate is not required.

 1. Open `Keychain Access.app`
 2. Menu -> `Keychain Access` -> `Certificate Assistance` -> `Create a Certificate...`
-    -   Name: `aerospace-codesign-certificate`
+    -   Name: `flightdeck-codesign-certificate`
     -   Identity Type: `Self-Signed Root`
     -   Certificate Type: `Code Signing`